-Suppress the automated notice (used for first party reports) and prepare a manual notice (available on DOCS) in all OIG referral cases, i.e., third party reports.
-The DOCS notice tells the recipient that SSA cannot resume SSI payments until the warrant is satisfied with the law enforcement agency.
+Suppress the automated notice (used for first party reports) and prepare a manual notice (available on DPS) in all OIG referral cases, i.e., third party reports.
+The DPS notice tells the recipient that SSA cannot resume SSI payments until the warrant is satisfied with the law enforcement agency.
 It provides the recipient with the warrant issuing agency's name, address, and phone number, as well as information about the warrant.

 Refer to SI 00530.017 to prepare the Notice of Planned Action.